 I’ve taught clay work to all sorts of people with all kinds of abilities.
 Many have been inexperienced in creative work.
 Some people ‘take to it’ very quickly.
 They transfer skills developed in other activities easily, they are very dexterous.

 It gets called ‘Talent’ but that has become a misleading term that stands in the way of a lot of creativity.
 People are lead to think Talent will come to you if you want it enough or that you are born with it as a blessing.
-And others are denied it.
+And that others are denied it…

 Talent describes prodigies and savants.
 The rest of us have born and acquired ‘aptitudes’ for particular types of work.
 As a social species humans come in various types for the good of the group.